Two Steps Back

 Fred glanced at it.
 He might have ignored it, but it was almost as if it was calling him.

-"Teeth aren't just teeth," she continued.
+"Teeth aren't just teeth," she said.
 "They are the symbols of childhood.
-They contain memories.
-The most important ones that are held close to the heart.
+They contain memories; the most important ones that are held close to the heart.
 I thought maybe this would help give you that inspiration you've been needing this whole time."

 Tooth looked at the cylinder container for a second before leaving Fred to his own devices.